Give resident physicians the know-how to advance health equity

 “In order to advance equity, and health equity specifically, it’s critical that we begin with a shared understanding of the foundational concepts and terms,” said Emily Cleveland Manchanda, MD, MPH, an emergency physician who directs social justice education and implementation at the AMA.

 “Otherwise, we end up with people misconstruing, misunderstanding and getting defensive about issues that are raised to advance equity.
-If someone is trying to improve health outcomes by addressing racial inequities, and if the issue is framed as structural racism, folks may not have a grasp of that concept,” added Dr. Cleveland Manchanda, who is an assistant professor of emergency medicine at Boston University Chobanian & Avedisian School of Medicine and associate program director for the Boston Medical Center Executive Fellowship in Health Equity.
+If someone is trying to improve health outcomes by addressing racial inequities, and if the issue is framed as structural racism, folks may not have a grasp of that concept,” added Dr. Cleveland Manchanda.

-“If they don’t understand what structural racism means, some people may think they’re being called a racist, rather than talking about systemic issues that shape differential opportunities for health.”
+“If they don’t understand what structural racism means, some people may think they’re being called a racist, rather than talking about systemic issues that shape differential opportunities for health,” she said.

 The module uses a fictional family from Flint, Michigan, to exemplify barriers people from marginalized communities experience in the health care system.
 With its yearslong water crisis, Flint is a glaring example of the impact structural racism can have on an entire population.

 Flint is an example that resonates, but it’s far from alone.
-As an emergency physician at Boston Medical Center, a safety net hospital, Dr. Cleveland Manchanda works with residents who are often on the front lines confronting inequities.
+As an emergency physician at a safety-net hospital in Boston, Dr. Cleveland Manchanda works with residents who are often on the front lines confronting inequities.
 These lessons, she said, can take a toll.
 Having an understanding of what causes systems-level failures and working to address them can have value beyond one-on-one patient interactions.

 Learn more about the AMA Center for Health Equity and the AMA’s strategic plan to embed racial justice and advance health equity.